hgcl/clara-le/pages/posts/18-friendsgiving-and-dnd.md

 ### To make a green bean casserole

-For my friend's Thanksgiving dinner, I prepared a green bean casserole—even though I had never tried one and didn't know what it was supposed to taste like.
+For my friend's Thanksgiving dinner, I prepared a green bean casserole — even though I had never tried one and didn't know what it was supposed to taste like.

 Reading through [the recipe](https://www.mccormick.com/frenchs/recipes/salads-sides/frenchs-green-bean-casserole), it looked simple enough and surprisingly close to... a green bean grâtin?
 I guess that might just be my French upbringing lense distortion, but the recipe felt a lot more approachable once I made this connection in my mind.
 I would definitely try to make more of these veggie-heavy casseroles / grâtins in the future!